 Identity theft is serious and costly!

-Identity Theft has been the #1 consumer complaint for 7 consecutive years and there are 27,000 new victims daily.
+An identity is stolen every 30 seconds.
+In fact, 1 in 3 victims of a data breach later fall victim to identity theft.
 If it happens to you, or a member of your household, would you know what to do about it?

 We’re here to help!